OpenEmpiresProject/OpenEmpires/doc/architecture.md

 ### CommandCenter
-- Runs on the same thread as the EventLoop and Simulator.
+- Runs on the same thread as the EventLoop and GraphicInstructor.
 - Manages **command queues** for entity actions.
 - Each high-level behavior (e.g., moving, harvesting, idling) is represented as a **command**.
 - Responsible for transitions like a villager returning to idle after completing a task.